cosmoinin/MGPT/README.md

 Specifically, it computes:

-- A. SPT matter power spectrum
+- SPT matter power spectrum

-- B. SPT Lagrangian-biased tracers power spectrum
+- SPT Lagrangian-biased tracers power spectrum

-- C. CLPT matter correlation function
+- CLPT matter correlation function

-- D. CLPT Lagrangian-biased tracers correlation function
+- CLPT Lagrangian-biased tracers correlation function

-- E. A set of Q and R functions (extensions to that of Matsubara 2008b) from which other statistics, as leading bispectrum can be constructed.
+- A set of Q and R functions (extensions to that of Matsubara 2008b) from which other statistics, as leading bispectrum can be constructed.

 The code units are Mpc/h.
 The power spectrum convention is